Eat real food

 Download the PDF Recipies

 BORN IN SOUTH INDIA, BIJU THOMAS first came to the United States at the age of three.
 Part of a large extended family, including five siblings and several cousins, he learned to love food by watching his mother and grandmother cook for and feed large groups with ease.
-The entire family found joy and camaraderie in cooking, constantly upstaging one another in the kitchen.

 A self-taught chef, Biju soon discovered he had a deep passion for cooking.
 He began working in restaurants at age 15, moving quickly to the top of his field as an in-demand chef in Colorado, and then finally as an instructor and consultant to the industry, writing menus and helping to start restaurants around the country.